Webhook Integration Guide

 const event = req.body;

-const eventType = event.event;
+const eventType = event.event_type;

 // Process different event types

-if (eventType === 'geofence_entry') {
+if (eventType === 'entry') {

-console.log(`🚗 ${deviceName} entered ${geofenceName}`);
+console.log(`🚗 ${event.device_name} entered ${event.geofence_name}`);

 // Your custom logic here